 - Make an appointment to visit our Greenhouse

-- Guided nature hikes with stunning views of the Catskill Mountains
+- Guided outdoor activities and hiking with stunning views of the Catskill Mountains (weather permitting)

 À la carte experiences available to overnight guests:

-- The Carriage Lounge, featuring a full bar and handcrafted cocktails as well as hyper local draft beer and hard cider, now offering beverages to-go
+- The Carriage Lounge, featuring a full bar and handcrafted cocktails as well as hyper local draft beer and hard cider

 - An award-winning wine list in our dining venues